custom-components/sensor.avanza_stock/README.md

 * 1.0.1  - Allow fractional shares, add more change attributes
 * 1.0.0  - Add number of shares as optional configuration
 * 0.0.10 - Clean up monitored conditions
-* 0.0.9  - Compare payment date with todays date, ignore time
+* 0.0.9  - Compare payment date with today's date, ignore time
 * 0.0.8  - Ignore dividend if amount is zero, add resources.json and manfiest.json
 * 0.0.7  - Changed to async setup
 * 0.0.6  - Make sure dividend payment date has not passed